 An AHUS owned by a single ownership entity located within the 100-year floodplain may qualify for a repair or relocation award.
-Eligible applicants residing in an eligible housing unit in an AHUS within the 100-year floodplain that are substantially damaged or require substantial improvement will not be reconstructed in place; rather, they will be offered relocation.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable29.
+Eligible applicants residing in an eligible housing unit in an AHUS within the 100-year floodplain or other high-risk areas, that are substantially damaged; require substantial improvement; or the site conditions may pose a risk to the safety of the household, will not be reconstructed in place; rather, they will be offered relocation.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable28.